 Awards For All supports projects that aim to help improve local communities and the lives of people most in need.
 Priorities are: bringing communities together, improving places that matter to communities, and enabling people to fulfil their potential.

 This funding aims to support communities to improve the places in which they live and the wellbeing of those most in need.
 Projects should be people-led, connected, and strengths-based.

 Improving Lives aims to support activity that helps people overcome difficulties and become more resilient.

 Supports projects with clear benefit to communities in Moray and the Highlands and Islands.
-They will fund projects that cover one or more of the following: Education and Training, Health, Care, Sport, Arts and Heritage, and Conservation and Environment.
+They will fund a huge variety of capital projects.

 The Foundation supports a broad range of organisations and activities that share a commitment to making a positive impact to the lives of the communities in which they work, and that are driven by a desire to achieve excellence.